Skip to main content

 Configure storage (BYOB)

-Set up your dataset storage using GCS or AWS S3 as described above.For models, you can optionally use External AWS S3 Bucket Integration.
+Set up your dataset storage using GCS, AWS S3, or Azure Blob Storage as described above.For models, you can optionally use External AWS S3 Bucket Integration.

 2